Dr Patrick Duggan

 As well as numerous journal articles and book chapters, my publications include a special issue of the international journal Performance Research, entitled On Trauma (2011), a monograph investigating the relationship between contemporary performance and trauma - Trauma-Tragedy: Symptoms of Contemporary Performance (Manchester UP 2012), and an edited volume on the history and politics of small-scale British theatre - Reverberations Across Small-Scale British Theatre: Politics, Aesthetics and Forms (Intellect 2013).
 I have recently published a co-edited collection entitled Performing (for) Survival: Theatre, Crisis and Extremity (Palgrave 2016); the book examines performance practices that emerged in and during moments of conflict, crisis and extremity (rather than applied practices or on post fact representations).

-I am currently working on two related book projects:
+The major research projects I am currently working on are:

-a sole-authored, full length monograph under the working title Dis-eased: Contemporary Performance and the Politics of Fear.
+- a full length monograph under the title Performance and the Politics of Fear (for publication 2021);

 I joined the Drama Department at University of Surrey as Senior Lecturer in Theatre and Performance in February 2015; before that I was Lecturer in Drama at University of Exeter (2012 - 2015) and previously a lecturer in the Division of Performance Studies, University of Northampton.
 I gained my PhD from the University of Leeds (2009) where I was also a visiting lecturer.
 I am a Fellow of the Higher Education Academy.

 In the media

 Phone: +44 (0)1483 684380 / 688914 / 684378